1. Language Proficiency

 2. Russian Cultural and Literary History

-Identify and demonstrate an understanding of the main periods, figures, and achievements of Russian cultural history, especially in literature.
+Identify, discuss and analyze an understanding of the main periods, figures, and achievements of Russian cultural history, especially in literature.

 3. Writing Academic Essays